 When you write a CV in a targeted style, as well as including past experiences you can also include future related skills that you may not have had actual work experience in.

 For example, if you have recently undertaken a course you can include any activities you performed whilst on the course.

-Your work history and education history may be included after you have described your capabilities and achievements.
-Try and keep a Targeted CV on one page of A4 paper.
+In a targeted CV, you first described your capabilities and achievements in separate sections.
+You then include your work history and educational history.
+Try and keep a Targeted CV on one page.
 You may have to prepare a Targeted CV for each individual job you are targeting.